hoyce/ustream-for-wordpress/README.md

-Ustream for WordPress is a plugin that enables the user to embed Ustream live and recorded embeds.
+# Ustream for WordPress

+A Wordpress plugin that enables the user to embed Ustream live and recorded embeds.
 Put the url for the ustream video you'd like between the embed tags.

     [embed]http://www.ustream.tv/recorded/98889950[/embed]
     [embed]http://www.ustream.tv/channel/iss-hdev-payload[/embed]